tideland/go-worker/README.md

 ## Description

 Handle synchronous and asynchronous tasks enqueued in the background using individual workers or worker pools.
+The worker package provides a simple configurable task queue that processes tasks in the background.
+Workers process tasks in FIFO order with configurable rate limiting.

 ### Features